Bedrock-OSS/bedrock-wiki/docs/documentation/aim-assist.md

 This lets you use script logic to control **when** and **on whom** the aim assist is active, while the JSON files handle what gets prioritized.

 ### Adding Aim Assist in your Camera Preset
-You can directly active your Aim Assist using your Camera Preset
+You can directly activate your Aim Assist using your Camera Preset:
 ```json
 {
 	"format_version": "1.20.10",